RepoDynamics/PyPackIT/docs/website/source/contribute/collaborate/index.md

 and use [GitHub Discussions](https://docs.github.com/en/discussions/quickstart) as the starting point for most of our [communications](https://docs.github.com/en/get-started/quickstart/communicating-on-github).
-With a standardized workflow, almost all activities in {project_name} follow the same steps.
+With a standardized workflow, almost all activities in {{pp_meta.name}} follow the same steps.

 Also have a look at GitHub documentation on [planning and tracking tools](https://docs.github.com/en/issues/tracking-your-work-with-issues/planning-and-tracking-work-for-your-team-or-project)
 .